dave-howard/vsdx/docs/index.rst

 The VisioFile object provides access to a list of VisioFile.Page objects

-Shape's can be found in a Page either by ID (if known) or by the text they contain.
+Shape's can be found in a Page either by ID (if known) or by various properties such as labels, the text they contain.

 Various methods can then be applied to a VisioFile.Shape object - such as updating the shape text, position, or even removing or copying the shape.